playsms/playsms/documents/INSTALL.md

       on the bottom of the file (before exit if theres an exit command).
       This way playsmsd will start automatically on boot.

-      Note:

-      * Just like any other steps before, you need 'root' access to do this.
+      Just like any other steps before, you need 'root' access to do this.

 9. Start playsmsd manually, no need to reboot your OS